zzzprojects/learn-orm/tutorials/fsharp/delegates.md

 type delegate-typename = delegate of type1 -> type2
 ```

-The `type1` represents the argument type or types and `type2` represents the return type.
+The `type1` represents the argument type or types, and `type2` represents the return type.
 The argument types that are represented by `type1` are automatically curried.

 The following code shows a simple usage of a delegate.